Learn how to stress test your internet connection and prevent WiFi deauthentication attacks

 NetFloodX is designed to be efficient with system resources while still generating significant network traffic.
 Key performance aspects include:

-NetFloodX relies on several libraries and frameworks, including:
+NetFloodX relies on several libraries and frameworks

 NetFloodX is an open-source project that welcomes contributions from the community.
 Here's how you can get involved: